 Setting REC Screen Icon Display Description

-10 sec ు 10s 10-second Self-timer
+10 sec Š 10s 10-second Self-timer

-2 sec ં 2s 2-second Self-timer When shooting under conditions that slow down the shutter speed, you can use this setting to prevent image blur due to camera movement.
+2 sec &amp; 25 2-second Self-timer When shooting under conditions that slow down the shutter speed, you can use this setting to prevent image blur due to camera movement.

 Off None Self-timer is disabled.

-• You can interrupt an ongoing Self-timer countdown by pressing the shutter button or touch the monitor screen.
+You can interrupt an ongoing Self-timer countdown by pressing the shutter button or touch the monitor screen.

-- The Self-timer cannot be used under the following conditions.
+- The Self-timer configured with the above menu cannot be used under the following conditions.

-- Posing Shot (page 44)
+- Posing Shot (page 41)

-- Triple Shot (page 61)
+- Triple Shot (page 54)

-- Motion Shutter (page 56)
+- Motion Shutter (page 55)

-- Make-up BKT (page 57)

 - When the monitor screen and lens are facing in the same direction